bctboi23/CeeChess/README.md

 **Evaluation:**
 - Material
 - PSQT (Midgame and Endgame, from Lyudmil)
+- Mobility
+- King Safety
+- Threats
+- Passed Pawns
+- Knight Outposts
 - Bishop pair heuristic (for Midgame and Endgame)
 - Passed Pawn evaluation (Midgame and Endgame tables)
 - Isolated pawn heuristic
 - Open file heuristics (for Rook and Queen)
-- King Safety (King Tropism, weighted by the number pieces left on the board + attack bonuses for semi-open files near the king)
 - Tapered evaluation
-- Logistic Regression Tuning (Texel method) using Simulated Annealing + Local Search, with Pseudohuber loss
+- Logistic Regression Tuning (Texel method) using SPSA with AdaBelief as the optimization method

 **Planned Improvements (ordered by perceived feasibility):**
 - Syzygy Tablebases
 - SEE (Static Exchange Evaluation) (bitboards would be nice for this, but maybe feasible to do quickly in mailbox)
-- Mobility (tried, too slow, would like bitboards for this)

 **Other Possible Improvements (No particular order):**
 - IID (Internal Iterative Deepening)
 - Countermove Tables
 - Singular Extensions
 - Probcut
-- Bitboards
 - Aspiration Windows

 None of the code I write is copyrighted or protected in any way, and you may make use of all that you wish.
 You do not have to credit me if you use any of the code I write, but it would be great if you did